This page contains affiliate links. Please read our disclosure for more info.

 - Masseria Il Frantoio Review Summary

-Make sure you take the free pre-dinner tour of the property to learn more about the history and discover its many areas.
+On your first day make sure you take the free pre-dinner tour of the property to learn more about its history and discover its many areas.

 The masseria is set on 72 hectares (178 acres) with thousands of ancient olive trees, one an incredible 2000 years old.
 Other crops include fruit and carob trees and extensive vegetable plots.